gnif/LookingGlass/doc/module.rst

 .. note::

-   -  Using an incorrect syntax for your host configuration may cause QEMU to abort with the following error message:
-      "``error: internal error: ...
-PCI: slot 1 function 0 not available for pcie-root-port, in use by ivshmem-plain``"

    -  The ``"size"`` tag represents the size of the shared memory device in bytes.
 Once you determine the proper size of the device as per :ref:`Determining Memory <client_determining_memory>`, use the figure you